mauricio-b-mossi/Notes/CSharp/Basics.md

     int Cube(int x) => x * x * x;
 }
 ```

+Adding the `static` modifier to a local method prevents it from seeing the local variables
+and parameters of the enclosing method.

+> If your define a "function" (because it is a method) within the `main` method of the program or as a top-level statement
+> (which is inserted within a `main` method by the compiler), the function is a local method.
+Therefore, if you add the static modifier
+> to it, it cannot access the identifiers within the scope.

+Also, importantly, local methods cannot be overloaded.

+> An overloaded methods is a method with the same name but different signature.

 ### Overloading methods
 When overloading methods you cannot have the two methods with the same signature.
 A method's